What is the EU doing for Ukraine?

 The EU Commission is coordinating the medical supplies and civil protection resources provided by EU member states.

 One key source of these aid supplies is the stocks of rescEU – an emergency stockpile of relief items set up by the EU.
+For more information about EU civil protection, see the European Council website.

 What is the EU Civil Protection Mechanism?

-The EU Civil Protection Mechanism is a European Union agreement that regulates enhanced cooperation between member states in the event of disasters.
+The EU Civil Protection Mechanism is a European Union agreement that regulates enhanced collaboration between member states in the event of disasters.
 The most comprehensive activation of this procedure to date is currently underway in response to the war of aggression on Ukraine.